 The State Hermitage “employs” cats for catching mice and rats in the museum buildings.
 The Hermitage cats divided into two categories; courtyard cats and room cats according to their working place.
 There is even the annual Day of the Hermitage Cat in May.

-Nevsky Prospect (avenue) is the warmest place in the city, in winter temperature here is 10-12°C higher than in outskirts of the city.
+Nevsky Prospect (avenue) is the warmest place in the city, in winter temperature here is 10-12°C higher than on the outskirts of the city.

-There are 15 cities and towns in US with the same name – St.Petersburg.
+There are 15 cities and towns in the US with the same name – St.Petersburg.

 Travel insurance for St.Petersburg

-Traveling includes different kind of risks from a flight delay or cancellation to medical emergencies and baggage loss.
-It’s always advisable to have a travel insurance that will cover you in case if something goes wrong especially if you venture to a far away country like Russia.
-We’d suggest to choose a reliable insurance company like World Nomads.
-It operates all over the world, their travel insurance covers any emergency that can happen when traveling.
-It doesn’t matter where you live or where you are at the moment, you can buy insurance online, it takes 2 minutes to get a quote, you can get it even if you are already traveling.
-Note!
-We recommend to read carefully the small print and make sure you buy the correct policy.
+Traveling includes different kinds of risks from a flight delay or cancellation to medical emergencies and baggage loss.
+It’s always advisable to have travel insurance that will cover you in case if something goes wrong especially if you venture to a far away country like Russia.

 Handy items to bring with on a trip

-Weather in St.Petersburg is unpredictable, it can change from warm and sunny to cold in windy in a day so my advise bring some warmish clothes (hoodie, jeans, trainers) as well as summer clothing.
+Weather in St.Petersburg is unpredictable, it can change from warm and sunny to cold in windy in a day my advice, bring some warmish clothes (hoodie, jeans, trainers) as well as summer clothing.